How to Care for African Violets

 Print Friendly and PDF

 African violets are small houseplants that grow well in average house temperatures, flowering almost continuously in clusters of white, blue, or purple blossoms over fuzzy leaves.
-Here’s how to care for African violets in your home while they fill your home with joy.
+Here’s how to care for African violets in your home while they fill your house (and heart) with joy.

 About African Violets